Tag Archive: The Priory Investigates…

 https://en.wikipedia.org/wiki/Driffield

-This church has been here since the early part of the twelth century and probably going back to Saxon times even.
+This church has been here since the early part of the twelfth century and probably going back to Saxon times even.
 A church, as is usual practice, has been built over a site of earlier significance.
 Basically what we have now is a Norman church, without side aisles with remodelling carried out over the centuries.
 It has a beautiful five hundred year old tower which is very dominant within the landscape; the churches bells of which were restored for the millenium.
 There are many beautiful and rather delightful gargoyles, grotesques and other little stone creatures all around the outside of the church; see below…..

 Inside, the Templar influence on the stained glass widows is very evident for all to see, with the symbolism, yet the windows do stand alone in their maginficance, design and above all their colour.